arcuspower/nrgstream-samples/README.md

 ## Rate limiting on the API

 Calls to GroupExtracts and StreamData are rate limited.
-The default call rate is limited to 5 calls per second, but this limit can be increased based upon your subscription level.
+The default call rate is limited to 5 calls per second.
 The API may return status 429 (Too many requests) or 400 (Bad Request) with the text "Access Denied".

-Happy hacking!